 | Retakes & Editing | Minimal – AI trims mistakes; one-click redo if needed | Manual – may require multiple takes or manual trimming |

-| Output Consistency | Professional, uniform narration every time | Depends on presenter; each video can differ in tone/quality |
+| Output Consistency | Professional, uniform narration every time. | Depends on presenter; each video can differ in tone/quality |

-| Use Case Focus | Structured how-to guides for reuse | Quick informal sharing, team updates, personal messaging |
+| Use Case Focus | Structured how-to guides for reuse.
+Mainly for customer onboarding, support, and employee training | Quick informal sharing, team updates, personal messaging |

-| Limitations (Free) | No free tier (full features in subscription) | Free plan: 5-minute video limit and limited storage |
+| Limitations (Free) | Free tier: 3 guides and basic analytics. | Free plan: 5-minute video limit and limited storage |